 Best Tech City #3: San Francisco

 San Francisco is the heart of the global tech industry, and is the main reason why California is considered one of the best states for tech jobs.
 Tech workers in this Bay Area metropolis earn the highest salaries in the country at the biggest tech companies in the world.
 San Francisco has a history of innovation and prosperity which continues to this day.
 Openings abound at both established giants and startups in Silicon Valley, making it one of the best cities for technology jobs and biggest tech hubs in the US.

 The San Francisco Tech Scene

 San Francisco offers high salaries and plentiful opportunities.
 Many major tech companies, including Google, Pinterest, and Adobe, operate in the city.
-Tech workers there earn an average of $145,000 per year.
-Over the last two years, San Francisco’s tech job market grew an impressive 24.7%.
+Tech workers there earn an average of $169,000 per year.
+In 2021, San Francisco companies posted 124,375 technology jobs.

 Where to Learn to Code in San Francisco